Targeting Key Antibacterial R&D Challenges

 Due to their unique structure and high potency fusaricidin or the LI-F class of natural products isolated for Paenibacillus sp. emerge as attractive lead structures for the discovery and development of new antibacterial agents capable of treating complicated infections caused by multidrug-resistant bacteria.
 Using rational synthetic and combinatorial chemistry approaches we have modified these natural products and discovered novel cyclic lipopeptides of this class with potent in vivo activity against MDR bacteria, including bacterial biofilms, and low nonspecific toxicity.

-3:30 Refreshment Break in the Exhibit Hall with Poster Viewing
+3:30 Refreshment Break with Exhibit and Poster Viewing

 TECHNOLOGY TO SERVE ANTIBACTERIAL R&D